azurestocking/music-generation-with-gui/README.md

 Capabilities:

-* Plays the music segments generated on the fly.
+* Plays the queued clips on the fly.

 TODOs: